Pokemon Scarlet And Violet Tips & Tricks

 Pokemon Surround You (Image Credits Exputer)

-One interesting easter egg that players might have missed out on will be that when they open their Pokedex, and then close out of it after a certain amount of tie, there is a chance that certain pokemon will gather around them.
+One interesting easter egg that players might have missed out on will be that when they open their Pokedex, and then close out of it after a certain amount of time, there is a chance that certain Pokemon will gather around them.

 Badges